 Officers are trained in dealing with individuals who are under the influence of controlled substances as well as those intoxicated with alcohol.
 Each condition carries its own risk and each need to be handled accordingly.
 The majority of their training comes from their academy curriculum prior to being sworn as peace officers—which teaches them the basic elements of the charge under the penal code.
 Those same elements are reflected in many municipal ordinances as well.
 Having that said, the elements requires a person to be:

 Keep in mind that police have a care-taking function within their duties as peace officers.
 In many instances they probably would rather avoid having to deal with someone who is drunk in public—but it’s not their choice.
 Among their duties is to investigate whether or not the person is a nuisance to others or if they in some way are a danger to themselves or others due to their condition.
+Many conditions can fit this authority to either detain someone being investigated for public intoxication and even more so to make a formal arrest.
+Digging deeper into who some departments function, a common denominator emerges on what stands out as reasons to arrest and what doesn’t.
+Probably the biggest factor in many officer’s minds is whether or not the person can safely go home (or alternatively, whether or not they have a means of finding someone to help them get home).
+With the times of Uber and Lyft and other ride sharing applications, this could evolve into a conversation involving your phone.
+Each case is different, but this is something that has been brought up frequently in our cases.

 Here are some common scenarios that eventually lead to a public intoxication arrest: